o3de/o3de.org/content/docs/user-guide/assets/asset-processor/interface.md

 Initiating a full scan checks all of the scan directories and processes any source assets that need to be processed.
 You can initiate a full scan to attempt to reprocess jobs that might have failed due to an Asset Builder crash.

 ## Shared Cache
+You can configure Asset Cache Server (ACS) settings in Shared Cache view.
+Asset Cache Server is a way to share cached Product Assets across the team.
+When Asset Cache Server is enabled, Asset Processor can retrieve preprocessed Product Assets from an asset cache server, saving its processing time.
+You can set the Asset Cache Server mode, select the remote folder, and manage asset patterns in this view.

+For more information about the Asset Cache Server mode, refer to [Asset Cache Server documentation](asset-cache-server).
 ![Asset Processor UI shared cache tab](/images/user-guide/assets/asset-processor/interface-sharedcache.png)